DCEM: A deep complementary energy method for solid mechanics: Prerequisite knowledge

-where $\boldsymbol{u}(\boldsymbol{x})$ can be approximated from the sensor $\boldsymbol{x}$, i.e., discrete points approximate continuous function.
-For example, the input $\boldsymbol{u}(\boldsymbol{x})$ of $NN_{Branch}$ is the gravitational potential energy of a three-dimensional cube material ($[0,1]^{3}$).
-The gravitational potential energy field in $[0,1]^{3}$ takes $101^{3}$ at equal intervals of 0.01.
 The data structure of $\boldsymbol{u}(\boldsymbol{x})$ is a variety of different structures, such as the data structure close to the image.
-Therefore, we can use different network structures as the network architecture of the branch net, e.g., CNN with local features and time-related RNN.
-Noting that the network structure of branch net must consider the essence of the problem to select the appropriate network structure closest to the essence of the problem.
-Hence, we can find that $\boldsymbol{u}(\boldsymbol{x})$ determines the output of the branch net in DeepONet, which is related to the weight $\alpha$ in \Cref{eq:basisfunction approximation}, and has no correlation with the coordinates $\boldsymbol{y}$ we are interested in.
-Similarly, $\boldsymbol{y}$ completely determines the output of trunk net, which has the same characteristics as the basis function $\phi(\boldsymbol{y})$ in \Cref{eq:basisfunction approximation}.
+Therefore, we can use corresponding network structures as the network architecture of the branch net, e.g., CNN with local features to deal with the data similar to an image and time-related RNN to deal with data strongly related to time.
+Note that the essence of the problem must be considered while choosing the network structure of the branch net.
+Hence, we can find that $\boldsymbol{u}(\boldsymbol{x})$ determines the output of the branch net in DeepONet, which is related to the weight $\alpha$ in \Cref{eq:basisfunction approximation}, and does not correlate with the coordinates we are interested in.
+Similarly, the coordinate completely determines the output of trunk net, which has the same characteristics as the basis function $\phi(\boldsymbol{y})$ in \Cref{eq:basisfunction approximation}.
 Therefore, DeepONet has many similar ideas to traditional function approximation.